-Ornamental trees in Alberta that are sensitive to Black Knot include Purple-leaf Sand Cherry, Schubert Choke Cherry, and Mountain Ash.
+Ornamental trees in Alberta that are sensitive to Black Knot include Purple-leaf Sand Cherry, Schubert Chokecherry, and May Day.

 Related: For a list of different tree susceptibilities to Black Knot Fungus, see this article by the University of Minnesota: Trees Affected by Black Knot

 Black Knot Fungus is native to and only a problem in North America.

 People usually notice Black Knot Fungus when they see hard, black lumpy, irregularly shaped galls on tree branches.
 A gall is an unusual growth, or in medical terms, it would be called a lesion.

 This tumour-like growth can surround smaller tree branches and it also attaches to tree trunks.
 These galls are noticed more during the winter when the leaves are off the trees.

 Black Knots are dormant during the winter and continue to grow when the weather warms up.

 Spores begin to grow as the spring temperatures and humidity increase.
 Actively growing infective spores, called ascospores, develop on the surface of the Black Knot gall.